JuliaStats/StatsModels.jl/docs/src/internals.md

 ### Schema time (`schema`)

-The next phase of life for a formula begins when a _schema_ for the data becomes available.
-A schema is a mapping from data columns to a concrete term type—either a `ContinuousTerm` or a `CategoricalTerm`—which represents all the summary information about a data column necessary to create a model matrix from that column.
+The next phase of life for a formula requires some information about the data it will be used with.
+This is represented by a _schema_, a mapping from placeholder `Term`s to _concrete_ terms—like `ContinuousTerm` `CategoricalTerm`—which represents all the summary information about a data column necessary to create a model matrix from that column.

+There are a number of ways to construct a schema, ranging from fully automatic to fully manual.

+#### Fully automatic: `schema`

-A schema is computed with the `schema` function.
+The most convenient way to automatically compute a schema is with the `schema` function.
 By default, it will create a schema for every column in the data:

 ```jldoctest 1
 julia> using DataFrames    # for pretty printing---any Table will do